-For the new Limbitless Solutions Bionic Arm, the group has been tasked with enabling a feature that will allow the user to have a sense of feeling when the arm is being utilized.
-This feature is important in order to let the user interpret or feel the arm as it operates.
-The arm currently allows the customer to pick up an object based on the flex of their muscle, but provides no form of feedback to show that the arm has been closed after it performs its task.
-Feedback for this purpose, provides the user with the ability to feel the arm in action, and make the interface more realistic for the user.
+For the new Limbitless Solutions Bionic Arm, the group had been tasked with enabling a feature that allows the user to have a sense of feeling when the arm is being utilized.
+This feature is important in order to let the user feel the arm as it operates.
+The current Limbitless arm allows the customer to pick up an object based on the flex of their muscle, but provides no form of feedback to show that the arm has been closed after it performs its task.
+Feedback provides the user with the ability to feel the arm in action, and make the interface more realistic for the user.
 This type of feedback will ensure the user that the arm is functionally operating through a real-time response.
-By incorporating this feedback, the group will be adding more functionality to the bionic arm and allow the user to truly feel the arm as if it were their own.
+By incorporating this feedback, the group has added functionality to the bionic arm that allows the user to truly feel the arm as if it were their own.
 A flowchart for the haptic feedback system is shown in Figure 11 below.